-Bicionarios was a social expedition that traveled by bicycle along South America.
-Its purpose was to discover, support and spread the actions of local leaders working for social equity, alternative education, and environmental sustainability across the region.
-In order to achieve this, a wide array of inspiring stories was collected and portrayed using digital media and visual narratives.
-The content aimed to share their motivations, victories and challenges in order to invite people to rethink their own relationship with the world we live in.
+Bicionarios was a digital media project framed in a social expedition that traveled by bicycle along South America.
+Its purpose was to discover, support, and spread the actions of local leaders working for social equity, alternative education, and environmental sustainability across the region.
+To achieve this, a wide array of inspiring stories was collected and portrayed using diverse media formats and visual narratives.
+The content aimed to share their motivations, victories, and challenges in order to invite people to rethink their own relationship with the world we live in.

-For two years, the journey followed a 7,500 km route that covered six countries; Colombia, Ecuador, Peru, Bolivia, Chile and Argentina.
-From dense cities to the vast countryside, a team of four Colombians (myself included) visited projects with measurable impact that shed light on complex issues inherent to the nature of each community and culture.
-These experiences fueled a versatile communications ecosystem that adapted to different contexts to effectively convey a message of change in a local and global scale.
+For two years (2018-2020), the journey followed a 8,500 km route that covered six countries; Colombia, Ecuador, Peru, Bolivia, Chile, and Argentina.
+From dense cities to the vast countryside, a team of four Colombians (myself included) visited projects with a measurable impact that shed light on complex issues inherent to the nature of each community and culture.
+These experiences fueled a versatile communications ecosystem that adapted to different contexts to effectively convey a message of change on a local and global scale.

 Strategy and Key Players